 Film & Fizz at One Aldwych, 27 November-24 December 2023.

 Taste Film 'eatalong' screenings of The Holiday and Home Alone

 You've heard of singalong screenings, but what about 'eatalongs'.
 That's what Taste Film does best, pairing the action on screen with a themed dish or drink, served to audience members at the appropriate moment.
 They're tackling two Christmas films this year: The Holiday, and Home Alone.

 Christmas films at Prince Charles Cinema, Leicester Square

 The Prince Charles doesn't do things by halves, and its Christmas season is no exception.

-Many of the films are screened multiple times in the run-up to the big day — for an independent cinema, the Prince Charles punches well above its weight, and is deserving of as much support as possible after a tough 18 months.
-So consider buying some popcorn and a Coke on your way in.
+Many of the films are screened multiple times in the run-up to the big day.
+For an independent cinema, the Prince Charles punches well above its weight, and it's been a rough couple of years for small businesses — so consider buying some popcorn and a drink on your way in.

 Christmas films at Crofton Park Pictures/Rivoli Ballroom

 South-east Londoners; head for the glitz and glam of the Rivoli Ballroom for festive movie nights.
-Pop-up cinema Crofton Park Pictures screens Home Alone 2, Love Actually, Elf and Die Hard over an epic two-day run, with chandeliers hanging overhead, a stall selling sweets and popcorn and of course, a bar.
+Pop-up cinema Crofton Park Pictures screens both Home Alone films, Love Actually, Elf, Gremlins and Die Hard over an epic three-day run, with chandeliers hanging overhead, a stall selling sweets, ice cream and popcorn and, of course, a bar.